43 Books About Mexico For Travelers & History Buffs

 These history books about Mexico will give you a better understanding of the country’s past so you can understand the present.

-An absolutely exhausting read or listen.
+An exhausting read or listen.
 The audiobook is 34 hours but it tries to tell the story of pre-history to the 1990s.
 There are some really interesting sections of this book but you may be left wondering why the author would purport to know how people felt.
-There were a number of times that I wanted to know what he read while researching a particular section.
+There were several times that I wanted to know what he read while researching a particular section.

 Mexico has seen a lot of conflicts.
 The author did a really good job identifying conflicts and dramatizing them into a three-act set.
 He introduces the setting, explains the conflict, and explains the resolution.
 Some of the generalizations may be a bit of a stretch or an oversimplification of more complex issues.
 The book is written for people who are not from Mexico and do not know much about the country.